Show all answers | Hide all answers

 Court appearances and steps in a Custody Action

 When the issues in a case involve questions of legal custody (who makes decisions) or primary or shared physical custody (where the child lives), the case is decided by a judge.
-If the case involves partial physical custody, the Master will conduct the hearing.
+If the case involves partial physical custody, the custody hearing officer will conduct a hearing.
 Contempt hearings are conducted by a judge.

 An attorney is trained in the law, and in court procedures, and can protect your valuable legal rights.
-An attorney is not required for a conference or trial, however it is recommended.
+An attorney is not required, however it is highly recommended, especially for hearing or trial.

-Requests for continuance of a conference before a master must be made on the Family Court Continuance Request form.
+Requests for a continuance of a conference before a hearing officer must be made on the Family Court Continuance Request form.

-No. Court Rules prohibit ex parte (one party only) communications with a judicial officer.
+No. Court Rules prohibit ex parte (one party only) communications with a hearing officer or judge.

-Children are never brought to mediation.
-Children are not brought to a conference without permission of the master.
-If you believe the master should speak to the children, you must write a letter to the master, stating the reasons for your request, and send a copy of the letter to the other parent.
-The master will review the request and respond.
+Children are not brought to a conference without permission of the hearing officer.
+If you believe the hearing officer should speak to the children, you must write a letter to the hearing officer stating the reasons for your request, and send a copy of the letter to the other parent.
+The hearing officer will review the request and respond.

 When an Order exists

-It depends on what the PFA says.
-If the PFA supersedes the custody order, you go by what the PFA says.
-If not, then the custody order should be followed until someone files a modification to have the visits set up differently.
+It depends on what is included in the PFA.
+If the PFA supersedes the custody order, follow the PFA.
+If not, then follow the custody order.

-The police usually don't get involved in custody disputes unless it is written in the order that law enforcement shall assist.
-If the other party isn’t following the order you can file a petition for contempt.
+by the Order.
+If the other party isn't following the order you can file a Petition for Contempt.

 Contact Us • Driving Directions • Parking, Security & ADA Accessibility • Court Home • Disclaimer & Privacy Policy